antonioastorino/MTT/README.md

 # MTT - Move to tmp
 ## Override `rm` command to move files to /tmp instead permanently deleting them

 > Disclaimer: the following code may cause loss of data.
-Please, backup your data before using it - although it should not be able to do more damage than running the `rm` command.
+Please, backup your data before using it - although it should not be able to do more damage than running the native `rm` command.

+### Intro

-I was quite tired of losing files by removing them without thinking enough about the consequences of doing it.
+I was quite tired of losing files by `rm`ing them without thinking enough about the consequences of doing it.

-This is how I solved my issue, until the next reboot.

-In `~/.bash_profile`, add the following
+I solved my issue by creating an alias to the `rm` command which essentially moves the files and folders I am about to remove to the system temporary folder, i.e. `/tmp`.
+This folder is emptied by the OS upon reboot.

+In case I want to use the native `rm` command, I call `/bin/rm` instead of `rm` only.

+### Implementation

+To implement my solution, append the following code to `~/.bash_profile`.

 ```bash
 alias rm="move_to_tmp"